varunelavia/vlab-simulations/README.md

 - This *animate* function will clear the canvas before drawing of the new animation screen, and is set to be called continuously for infinite time.
 - This sim.js file will also contain JavaScript code for the scaling factor which is explain later in this documentation.
 - This sim.js file also handles all the change in the user inputs, This file calls *display* function on the change of any of the user inputs, this file also contains all the mouseover and/or mouseleave event handling functions and work accordingly.
 This file also handles click event of the controlling buttons, and perform the required actions.
+- This file also control the toggling of animation and graph by performing show and hide operations.